 PPF Interest Rate

 The PPF Interest Rates are benchmarked against the 10-year Government Bond Yield and is 0.25% higher than the average Govt.
 Bond Yield.
-PPF Interest Rates are announced every year by the RBI in the month of March for the upcoming Financial Year.
-The PPF Interest Rate as announced by RBI for the year 2013-14 is 8.7%.
+PPF Interest Rates were earlier revised annually but from 2016 onwards, these rates are revised quarterly.

 PPF Interest is computed for a calendar month on the basis of the lowest balance in an account between the close of the 5th day and the end of the month and the Interest on PPF Account is credited to the account of the account holder at the end of the year.

-PPF Interest Rate for the current and the past few years is given in the table below
+PPF Interest Rate for the current and the past few quarters is given in the table below

 Tenure of Public Provident Fund

 Extension of PPF Account – However, on the expiry of 15 years, the Account holder can also apply for extension of duration for a further time period of 5 years.
-In case an account holder opts for extension of PPF Account, he shall also be eligible for Partial Withdrawal by applying in ‘Form H’, subject to the condition that the total of the withdrawals during the extended 5 years shall not exceed 60% of the balance in his account at the time of extension.
+In case an account holder opts for extension, he shall also be eligible for Partial Withdrawal by applying in ‘Form H’, subject to the condition that the total of the withdrawals during the extended 5 years shall not exceed 60% of the balance in his account at the time of extension.

-Pre-Mature Withdrawal from Public Provident Fund - There is a lock-in period of 5 years in a PPF Account and an Account Holder can withdraw money only at the end of the 5th year.
-The maximum amount that can be withdrawn is 50% of the amount that stood in his account (whichever is lower amongst the following two): -
+Pre-Mature Withdrawal from Public Provident Fund – There is a lock-in period of 5 years and an Account Holder can withdraw money only at the end of the 5th year.
+The maximum amount that can be withdrawn is 50% of the amount that stood in his account (whichever is lower among the following two): –

 - At the end of 4th year or

 - At the end of the previous year in which Withdrawal is sought to be made